ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/02-documentation-testing.md

   * Where possible, use **parameterized unit tests** to reduce the number of individual tests written.
   * You may use any form of assertions, including the Hamcrest library.
 * Each Entrée, Side, Drink, and Enumeration class should have all required documentation comments.
-  * Checkstyle/Flake8 should not give any errors related to documentation.
+  * Checkstyle/Flake8 should not give any errors related to documentation in the `src` directory.
+  * You are encouraged, but not required, to create documentation comments for unit tests.
   * You should be able to generate documentation using javadoc/pdoc3 as shown in the "Hello Real World" project.
   * You will be graded on the content of the comments - make sure they are descriptive and succinct, with the appropriate sections/tags.
 * Create a **UML Class Diagram** representing the structure of this program.